This page was last reviewed and updated at 4pm on Tuesday 30th June 2020

 All Hallows Campus

-- All buildings with the exception of Purcell House residences will be closed from 7pm Sunday March 29th.
-The campus can now only be accessed via the pedestrian gate from Church Avenue.
+- All buildings on the campus are now closed.
+If essential access is required, the campus can now only be accessed via the pedestrian gate from Church Avenue.

 - DCU Alpha remains open for client companies although please note both catering outlets on campus are closed.